eworm-de/routeros-scripts/INITIAL-COMMANDS.md

 [◀ Go back to main README](README.md)

-> ⚠️ **Warning**: These command are inteneded for initial setup.
+> ⚠️ **Warning**: These commands are inteneded for initial setup.
 If you are
 > not aware of the procedure please follow
 > [the long way in detail](README.md#the-long-way-in-detail).

-One extra step is required if you run RouterOS v6:

-    :global ScriptUpdatesUrlSuffix "\?h=routeros-v6";

-Then run the complete base installation:
+Run the complete base installation:

     {
-      :global ScriptUpdatesUrlSuffix;
       / tool fetch "https://git.eworm.de/cgit/routeros-scripts/plain/certs/R3.pem" dst-path="letsencrypt-R3.pem" as-value;
       :delay 1s;
       / certificate import file-name=letsencrypt-R3.pem passphrase="";